keithduke/keithduke/README.md

 - **T.O.M.
 Framework** – A minimal, hackable agent framework for running local “thinking” models (like Qwen3-4B-Thinking) on Apple Silicon with tools, memory, and a CLI front-end.
   <sub>Repo: [`TOM-framework`](https://github.com/keithduke/TOM-framework)</sub>

-- **Dunil’s Hold** – A project macOS iOS project I am currently heads down on.
+- **Dunil’s Hold** – A macOS iOS project I am currently heads down on.
 There will be more details VERY soon.

 - **Personal Site & Writing** – Keeping a running log of what I’m building and thinking about.
   <sub>Site: [keithduke.net](https://www.keithduke.net) · Essays: [Here Lately](https://www.herelately.com)</sub>